opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 The images show triangular meshes: vertex-edge lists AKA "graphs".

-The domain already offers a broad and deep menu of concepts to apply.
+This domain already offers a broad and deep menu of concepts to apply.

 ---------------